sophgo/libsophon/doc/guide_en/3_1_bmsmi_description.rst

   Notes:

-  1. --start_dev=0 --last_dev=2 indicates the device numbers corresponding to the 0th chip and the last chip of a certain card displayed in bm-smi;
+  1. --start_dev=0 --last_dev=2 indicates the device numbers corresponding to the 0th processor and the last processor of a certain card displayed in bm-smi;

   2. --start_dev --last_dev --text_format should be used together.